Ravieroy/ravieroy.github.io/README.md

 3. [Raspberry Pi 4-Getting Started with Manjaro](https://ravieroy.github.io/Raspberry-Pi-4-Getting-Started/)

 ### I am Ravi Kiran, Research scholar at Centre for Theoretical Studies, IIT Kharagpur.
-This blog is documentation of somethings I do to make my life easier, my views about something and otherthing.
+This blog is documentation of things I do to make my life easier, my views about something and otherthing.
 Hope this helps someone out there.